AlexiaDelorme/project-exoplanets/README.md

 ### User Stories

+###### User story 1

- * As a user, I want to have access to a clear and simple dashboard for a large sample of exoplanets without having to go through a spreadsheet with equivocal column fields and without any hierarchy in the data.
-This way I have a glimpse of the general information and trends on exoplanets in an aggregated format.
+ - As a user, I want to have access to a clear and simple dashboard for a large sample of exoplanets without having to go through a spreadsheet with equivocal column fields and without any hierarchy in the data.
+ - This way I have a glimpse of the general information and trends on exoplanets in an aggregated format.

+###### User story 2

- * As a user, I want to be able to filter according to some features related to either the discovery of the exoplanets (years of discovery, detection method or facility), or analyse data for exoplanets inside/outside the Kepler scope (ie. exoplanets detected during the Kepler mission), choose the type of data, and be able to keep only correlations that are relevant to my analysis.
-This will enable me to refine my analysis according to some chosen criteria.
+- As a user, I want to be able to filter according to some features related to either the discovery of the exoplanets (years of discovery, detection method or facility), or analyse data for exoplanets inside/outside the Kepler scope (ie. exoplanets detected during the Kepler mission), choose the type of data, and be able to keep only correlations that are relevant to my analysis.
+- This will enable me to refine my analysis according to some chosen criteria.

+###### User story 3

- * As a user, I want to easily identify information related to the exoplanet discovery: when was it discovered, how (method of detection), where (from space or from earth), from what entity it was discovered - and also to acess some of their features such as their orbital period and other information related to their planetary system.
+- As a user, I want to easily identify information related to the exoplanet discovery: when was it discovered, how (method of detection), where (from space or from earth), from what entity it was discovered - and also to acess some of their features such as their orbital period and other information related to their planetary system.
+- This will enable me to refine my analysis and extend my knowledge on the exoplanets contained in my sample.

+###### User story 4

- * As a user, I want to be able to access scatter plots on some features of the exoplanets so that I can identify correlations and be able to confirm/infirm some hypothesis on planets.
+ - As a user, I want to be able to access scatter plots on some features of the exoplanets.
+ - This way, I can identify correlations and be able to confirm/infirm some hypothesis on planets.

+###### User story 5

- * As a user, I want to have access to information for individual planets either for the whole sample or for a sample based on some specific criteria.
+- As a user, I want to have access to information for individual planets either for the whole sample or for a sample based on some specific criteria.

+###### User story 6

- * As a user, I want to be able to reset the entire dashboard without having to manually reload the page, reclick on any chart, or re-enter the modal form.
+- As a user, I want to be able to reset the entire dashboard without having to manually reload the page, reclick on any chart, or re-enter the modal form.
 Or, I would like to re-enter the modal form without having to scroll up to the home page.

 ### Wireframes